M-Shabarish/Blink-It/README.md

 - **Blink IT  Dataset** – cleaned and modeled for insights

 ##  Repository Structure
-- `HR Analytical Dashboard.pbix` → Power BI dashboard file
+- `Blink IT Dashboard.pbix` → Power BI dashboard file
-- `HR_Analytics.csv` → Dataset used for this project
+- `Blink It Grocery.xlsx` → Dataset used for this project
 - `README.md` → Documentation